Much like “eco-friendly” and “sustainable,” responsible travel has become a major buzzword in the tourism industry in recent years.

-Responsible travel (which is also known as responsible tourism, sustainable travel or ecotourism) is basically an umbrella term.
+Responsible travel (a.k.a. responsible tourism, sustainable travel, or green travel) is basically an umbrella term.
 It’s frequently used as a catch-all phrase, lumping in dozens of “green” buzzwords and ethical issues such as wildlife tourism, volunteer travel, conservation issues, and more.

 What Is Responsible Travel?

-Responsible travel is designed to be a marked improvement on that paradigm.
-It’s intended to be a specific way of traveling without creating the negative, harmful impact that the travel industry has caused so often in the past.
+Responsible travel is designed to be a marked improvement on that 20th century tourism model.
+It’s intended to provide a particularly mindful paradigm for traveling that doesn’t result in the same negative, harmful impact that the travel industry has caused so often in the past.

 More and more travelers are boycotting exploitative wildlife attractions such as elephant trekking outfits or swimming with dolphins.
 People are starting to question why a continuous string of volunteers pay a small fortune to repaint the same school building for the 200th time.

-More and more responsible travelers are starting to look for and use local guides.
+More and more responsible travelers are starting to seek out knowledgable local guides.
 They want to support local businesses, buy directly from local artisans and co-ops, and travel in ways that benefit the local populations of the places they’re visiting.

-This is what truly responsible travel is.
-And this is why it is important.
+This sort of community-based tourism is what truly responsible travel is all about.
+And this is why the movement is important.

 The Scourge of Greenwashing

-In a process known as greenwashing, many companies make misleading claims to make them appear more ethical or responsible.
-In an attempt to maximize profit, they spend more time and money on marketing themselves as “green” than they do on implementing business practices that actually minimize their environmental impact.
+In an attempt to maximize profit, they spend more time and money on marketing themselves as “green” than they do on actually implementing business practices that truly minimize their negative environmental impact.

 As responsible travel becomes more popular (and profitable), greenwashing has become such a huge problem that it threatens to weaken the entire movement.